If you’re a great company with satisfied customers, look no further.

 Linking to your product reviews on popular listings websites is a great way to make a sale.
 There are highly trusted websites like Yelp and Google My Business that are go-to’s for certain people.

-Pick your favorite reviews and promote them on your page or through your social media accounts.
+Pick your favourite reviews and promote them on your page or through your social media accounts.
 This will show your customers that you’re checking in on your reviews and that you care.

 Pay Per Click Ads